mrlathome/faceutils/README.md

 ## Face tracker

-Now we found faces in image , It's time to track faces.
+After we found faces in image , It's time to track faces.

 #### Why we need to track faces ?